 One of the effective modes of communication between employees and their managers is one-on-one communication.
 These interactions are not just weekly meetings; when done right, they help two individuals connect to achieve a broader organizational goal.

-However, if you appear for a one-on-one meeting in an unstructured way, little can be achieved out of these meetings.
-During this trying time of the pandemic when most businesses are operating remotely and social distancing is the new norm, one-on-one meetings have become one of the most crucial tools between managers and employees to connect, especially when they are not present physically on the office premises.
+However, if you appear for or conduct a one-on-one meeting in an unstructured way, little can be achieved out of these meetings.
+After the advent of the pandemic when still many businesses are operating remotely or in a hybrid manner, 1-on-1 meetings have become one of the most crucial tools between managers and employees to connect, especially when they are not present physically on the office premises.

 Foundations of One-on-One Meetings: The Do’s